-The Tax Increment Financing (TIF) Fund had a fund balance of \$4.8 million at June 30, 2017, which represents a decrease of \$1.9 million, or 27.9% from the prior year.
+The Tax Increment Financing (TIF) Fund had a fund balance of \$4.9 million at June 30, 2018, which represents an increase of \$100,000, or 2.8% from the prior year.
+Increases to this fund balance are not typically foreseen, and the City had actually planned for this balance to decrease, however, the State of lowa continued to backfill lost commercial property tax revenue in fiscal 2018 and some of this revenue was allocable to the TIF areas of the City.
 Since property taxes are collected in arrears, the City continues to benefit from past growth in these areas.
 The property taxes collected in these special financing districts are generally transferred from the Tax Increment Financing Fund to other funds to cover bonded debt, other loans, advances, and contracts used to finance infrastructure improvements in these TIF districts.

-The Debt Service Fund had a fund balance of \$2.0 million at June 30, 2017, which represents a decrease of 33.0%, from the prior year.
-This decrease was anticipated as part of a long-term strategy to maintain a minimum reserve balance approximately equal to 25% of total interest payable each fiscal year.
+The Debt Service Fund had a fund balance of \$3.0 million at June 30, 2018, which represents an increase of 50.0%, from the prior year.
+This increase was due to timing of debt payments.
+The continued long-term strategy for the fund is to maintain a minimum reserve balance approximately equal to 25% of total interest payable each fiscal year.